 You should be seeing the configuration screen for the new application you’ve created in PingOne.
 It will look something like this:

 - Navigate to the configuration tab by clicking on “Configuration” on the top navigation

 - Navigate back to your MASV team’s SSO configuration page and paste the IDP Metadata URL you copied in the previous step into the “Metadata URL” field under the “SAML Configuration” section.

 - Your SAML Configuration should now display as active, and the metadata fetched from your IDP should be displayed as XML in the “Raw Metadata” field.

 - You should now see an “SSO Name” field at the top of the right side of the page.
 This is where you choose the name your users will use to log into your team with SSO.
 For example, if you entered masv, your users would enter masv as the SSO Name on the SSO login page.

-- Once you have chosen and entered an SSO name, click “Save” once again and proceed to the next step.
+- Once you have chosen and entered an SSO name, click the switch for “Enable SSO.”

 Mapping Attributes in PingOne